Flyander/TregorTransport/README.md

  ### Who are you ?
  <p>We are a group of 3 french students in software development.
 We call this project "TregorTransport" because we come from a region called "Bretagne".</p>

-### Features
- * GPS, distance between 2 point on map and account with token.

 # Installation

 ### Using git